Crypto & IFRS 13: Fair Value Measurement and the Hierarchy (2026)

 - Confirm level, market, and inputs with your auditor — fact-specific; not accounting advice.

-Wag3s Ledger records the price source, timestamp, and fair value per asset with an audit trail and ERP export, so the IFRS 13 measurement and hierarchy-level position can be evidenced — while the level, principal-market methodology, and inputs stay auditor-confirmed.
+Wag3s Ledger records the price source, timestamp, and fair value per asset with an audit trail and ERP export, so the IFRS 13 measurement and the hierarchy-level position can be evidenced.
+The level, the principal-market methodology, and the inputs are fact-specific and stay with your auditor; Ledger supplies the consistently captured figures and trail that support their review.
 See the Ledger product page.

 Further reading